MontelioneLab/AISAR/docs/data.md

 - GLuc: https://zenodo.org/records/17917708 <br>
 Unzip into: GLuc/data_runs/ESmodels/

-## 🗂️ Archiving Notebooks
+## 🗂️ Archiving DoubleRecall Notebooks

-Four notebooks for the relevant figures and tables are archived in:
+Four DoubleRecall notebooks for the relevant figures and tables are archived in:

 ```
 doubleRecall/   (CDK2AP1 and GLuc)